Salpraz® Heartburn Relief

 If you have not told your doctor or pharmacist about any of the above, tell them before you take Salpraz Heartburn Relief.

-Talk to your doctor first before taking Salpraz Heartburn Relief if:
+Talk to your doctor or pharmacist first before taking Salpraz Heartburn Relief if:

 - you have taken heartburn/indigestion medication previously for 4 or more weeks continuously to control your heartburn

-- you have jaundice, liver problems, anaemia, previous gastric ulcer or gastrointestinal surgery
+- you have jaundice, liver problems or anaemia

-- you have recently changed symptoms including persistent vomiting or vomiting of blood, blood in stools or unexplained weight loss
+- your symptoms have recently changed including persistent vomiting or vomiting of blood, blood in stools or unexplained weight loss

 If you have suffered from frequent heartburn/indigestion symptoms for some time you should see your doctor.